KadambalaMeghana/Boardverse/cpp_hangman/Readme.md

 Following are the instructions to compile & run the game.

-1. Clone this repository into a directory using .
+1. Clone this repository into a directory.
 2. Navigate to the directory using `cd Hangman-Game`
 3. Compile the program using `g++ main.cpp .\src\GameManager.cpp -std=c++14 -o main`
 4. Finally run by using `./main`